dermotduffy/frigate-hass-card/README.md

 ### Manual Resource Management

-HACS should automatically add the necessary resources.
-Should this auto-registration does not work, you will need to complete this additional step.
+For most users, HACS should automatically add the necessary resources.
+Should this auto-registration does not work, you will need to complete one additional step.

 #### Lovelace in "Storage mode" (default)